Diana Elder, AG® Lecture Topics

 Using Ethnicity Estimates and Locality Research to Shed Light on a DNA Project

-When working through a DNA research project, biogeographical estimates can inform locality research, providing clues for ancestor origins as well as new places to explore.
+When working through a DNA research project, biogeographical estimates can inform locality research, providing clues for ancestor origins and new places to explore.

 Who’s Her Daddy?
 Testing an Ancestry DNA Thruline Hypothesis for a Female Ancestor